 See the set of a James Bond movie

-At Runaway Bay on the north coast of the island you’ll find one of Jamaica’s most spectacular attractions.
+At Runaway Bay on the north coast of the island, you’ll find one of Jamaica’s most spectacular attractions.
 The Green Grotto Caves are more than just an underground cave system, they’re part of Jamaica’s history and acted as a backdrop in a James Bond movie.
-Named after the bright green algae that covers the walls, the caves were once the home of Jamaica’s first inhabitants, the Taino Indians.
+Named after the bright green algae that cover the walls, the caves were once the home of Jamaica’s first inhabitants, the Taino Indians.
 Centuries later they were used by pirates as a stash for their booty.
 Need any more reasons to visit?

 Snorkel at Montego Bay Marine Park

-No honeymoon in Jamaica would be compete without exploring its amazing underwater world together.
+No honeymoon in Jamaica would be complete without exploring its amazing underwater world together.
 The 6,000-acre Montego Bay Marine Park was recently created to protect Jamaica’s beautiful coral reef.
 You can go snorkeling and diving there, and if that doesn’t tickle your honeymoon fancy, you can also go fishing or take a ride in a glass-bottomed boat.